What is LTM?

 In particular, many transaction offer prices are based on a purchase multiple of EBITDA – hence, the widespread usage of calculating the LTM EBITDA.

-The following steps are used to calculate the LTM financials of a company:
+The following steps are used to calculate a company’s LTM financial data:

-- Find the Last Annual Filing Financial Data
+- Step 1: Find the Last Annual Filing Financial Data

-- Add the Most Recent Year-to-Date (YTD) Data
+- Step 2: Add the Most Recent Year-to-Date (YTD) Data

-- Subtract the Prior Year YTD Data Corresponding to the Prior Step
+- Step 3: Subtract the Prior Year YTD Data Corresponding to the Prior Step

-The formula for calculating a company’s last twelve months (LTM) financials is as follows.
+The formula for calculating a company’s last twelve months financials is as follows.

 The process of adding the period beyond the fiscal year ending date (and subtracting the matching period) is called the “stub period” adjustment.